 Unfortunately I was a little late to this odd attraction.
-I’m still including it because it still exists to a large degree and because, well, because it’s still a Connecticut curiosity.
+I’m still writing about it because it still exists (in 2008) to a large degree and because, well, because it’s still a Connecticut curiosity.

 After the Hell Hollow area in Voluntown earlier in the day (on my way to talk at the New England Museum Association conference in Warwick, RI), I felt I needed a spiritual cleansing.
 And what better place than at a yard full of bathtubs filled with religious icons?

 Okay, so most of the religious statuary is gone now, sold at public auction a few years ago – but the bathtubs and inscriptions are still there.